xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 {--------------------------------------------------------------}
 ```

-Now, change the call in Main to call Assignment, and you should see a
+Now, change the call in `Main` to call `Assignment`, and you should see a
 full assignment statement being processed correctly.
 Pretty neat, eh?
 And painless, too.